m-ld/timeld/packages/cli/README.md

 `timeld config --ably.key your-ably-key`

-You must provide a URI for yourself, as a user:
+You must provide a URI for yourself, as a user (you could use a link to your profile on your favourite social media site):

 `timeld config --user http://you.example.org/#profile`